SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ```

-When we click on the the "zoom in" button, the size of the text changes as shown in Figure *@style9@*.
+When we click on the the zoom-in button, the size of the text changes as shown in Figure *@style9@*.

 ![Zoomed styled editor.](figures/style9.png width=50&label=style9)